|

 The Experience on the train from Jakarta to Yogyakarta

 Trains in Indonesia are quite good by Southeast Asian standards.
-I recently traveled by train in Vietnam and let me tell you: train travel in Java is so much better!
+I recently traveled by train in Cambodia and let me tell you: train travel in Java is so much better!

 Let’s take a quick look inside the trains from Jakarta to Yogyakarta.